rushfive/FFDB/README.md

 ###### SaveOriginalSourceFiles()
 Will save the original source data (HTTP response) to disk.
 Again, this is probably something you don't need (it takes up almost 300MB of space)

-###### EnableFetchingFromDataRepo()
-The data repository concept was described earlier.
-Use this method to enable it.
-On either the repo being disabled, or failures on fetch, the Engine will simply revert to fetching from the original source.

 ###### WebRequest.SetThrottle(int milliseconds)
 Sets a static delay amount to be used between HTTP requests.
 Lets try to play nicely with the original sources.